null-machine/oop-crash-course/Agenda.md

 - object oriented programming crash course
 - prerequisites: methods, conditionals, loops (functional programming basics)
 - goal is to get everyone to a point where everyone knows enough to study on their own
-- if you're confident with lab ten, the crash course will probably be beneath you
+- if you're confident with lab ten, this crash course will probably be beneath you
-- no memory shenanigans

 ### Crash Course Breakdown
 1. Classes